-Our results of SARS-CoV-2 infected ruminantderived cell cultures showed that sheep primary kidney cells and an immortal sheep kidney cell line supported SARS-CoV-2 infection and replication, while the pronghorn and bovine cell cultures used in this study did not (Figure 2).
-These results are consistent with several previous in silico, in vitro and in vivo studies [17,24,25,34].
-As we have not monitored levels of ACE2 on the cell surface of these cell lines, we cannot exclude that lack of SARS-CoV-2 infection in pronghorn and bovine cell cultures is due to lack of expression of the host ACE2 receptor in these cell lines.
-However, the pronghorn cells were lung cells and, therefore, should express ACE2; and the bovine cells were fetal fibroblast and kidney cells, with the latter cells usually expressing ACE2.
-It should be noted, that computational modelling studies by Damas et al. [24] predicted the ACE2 molecule of cattle (B. taurus), sheep (O. aries) and pronghorn sheep (A. americana) to have a medium binding score with the RBD region of the SARS-CoV-2 spike protein, identifying these ruminant species as potential susceptible hosts.
-Furthermore, results from a study with SARS-CoV-2 infection of tracheal and lung organ cultures from sheep and cattle ex vivo showed that both were capable of supporting viral replication [25].
-Together these studies and ours suggest that sheep seem to have low susceptibility to SARS-CoV-2 infection.
-However, a serological survey in Spain of sheep in frequent contact with humans during the pandemic did not provide evidence to support infection of sheep with SARS-CoV-2 [27].
-Another very recent study describing experimental infection of sheep with ancestral SARS-CoV-2 found no virus nor viral RNA was detected from swabs or tissues, but some animals did develop low neutralizing antibodies on day 28 post infection [26].
-In that study, experimental infection of goats, cattle, alpacas and a horse with SARS-CoV-2 was also performed; results showed that viral RNA was detected in a portion of the cattle (1/3)and goats (2/3), as well as low levels of neutralizing antibodies in some goats [26].
-All animals challenged in that study remained subclinical up to 28 DPC.
+Our results of SARS-CoV-2 infected ruminant-derived cell cultures showed that sheep primary kidney cells and an immortal sheep kidney cell line supported SARS-CoV-2 infection and replication, while the pronghorn and bovine cell cultures used in this study did not (Figure 2).
+These results are consistent with several previous in silico, in vitro and in vivo studies (17, 24, 25, 33).
+However, as we have not monitored levels of ACE2 on the cell surface of these cell lines, we cannot exclude that lack of SARS-CoV-2 infection in pronghorn and bovine cell cultures is due to lack of expression of the host ACE2 receptor in these cell lines.
+In fact, computational modeling studies by Damas et al. (24) predicted the ACE2 molecule of cattle (Bos taurus), sheep (Ovis aries) and pronghorn (Antilocapra americana) to have a medium binding score with the RBD region of the SARS-CoV-2 spike protein, identifying these ruminant species as potential susceptible hosts.
+Furthermore, results from a study with SARS-CoV-2 infection of tracheal and lung organ cultures from sheep and cattle ex vivo showed that both were capable of supporting viral replication (25).
+Together these studies and ours suggest that sheep seem to have low susceptibility toSARS-CoV-2 infection.
+However, a serological survey in Spain of sheep in frequent contact with humans during the pandemic did not provide evidence to support infection of sheep with SARS-CoV-2 (26).

-Our results showing that the Madin-Darby bovine kidney (MDBK) cells and bovine fetal fibroblasts do not support SARS-CoV-2 infection are consistent with a study by Hoffman and colleagues [34] that utilized a Spike-based pseudovirus system that demonstrated MDBK cells do not support SARS-CoV-2 cell entry.
-Furthermore, a study in cattle showed that only two out of six experimentally challenged animals became infected and that transmission of the virus did not occur to co-housed naïve animals [17].
-Collectively these studies indicate that the susceptibility of cattle to SARS-CoV-2 infection is low.
+Our results showing that the Madin-Darby bovine kidney (MDBK) cells and bovine fetal fibroblasts do not support SARS-CoV-2 infection are consistent with a study by Hoffman and colleagues (33) that utilized a Spike-based pseudovirus system that demonstrated MDBKs do not support SARS-CoV-2 cell entry.
+Furthermore, a study in cattle showed that only 2 out of 6 experimentally challenged animals became infected and that transmission of the virus did not occur to co-housed naïve animals (17).
+Collectively these studies indicate that susceptibility of cattle to SARS-CoV-2 infection is low.

 In this study, we determined susceptibility and transmission in experimentally challenged sheep.
-Challenge route, dose, and experimental design used in this study were in line with other SARS-CoV-2 infection studies in animals [6].
-Following infection of highly susceptible species such as cats or whitetailed deer, viral shedding can be observed for up to a week or more while the animals remain asymptomatic [11,12,13,14,30].
-In the current study, sheep remained subclinical throughout the 21-day long study, and the duration of SARS-CoV-2 RNA shedding in clinical samples was rather short and primarily from the nasal cavity.
-At 1 DPC, viral RNA was detected in nasal swabs of seven out of eight principal infected sheep.
-It cannot be ruled out that this was artefact or residual from the challenge inoculum.
-However, one principal infected sheep (#715) had an RT-qPCR positive nasal swab at 3 DPC and virus was isolated and viral antigen detected in the trachea of sheep #713 at 4 DPC.
+Sheep remained subclinical throughout the 21-day long study, and the duration of SARS-CoV-2 RNA shedding in clinical samples was rather short and primarily from the nasal cavity.
+At 1 DPC viral RNA was detected in nasal swabs of seven out of eight principal infected sheep.
+It cannot be ruled out that this was artifact or residual from the challenge inoculum.
+However, one principal infected sheep (#715) had a RT-qPCR positive nasal swab at 3 DPC and virus was isolated and viral antigen detected in the trachea of sheep #713 at 4 DPC.
 These findings are indicative of limited virus replication.
-Viral RNA detected in the oral swabs was limited to only one animal at 1 DPC, and no viral RNA was detected from rectal swabs from any sheep during the 21-day study.
+Viral RNA detected in the oral swabs was limited to only 1 animal at 1 DPC, and no viral RNA was detected from rectal swabs from any sheep during the 21-day study.